wsalis/BotEuchre/README.md

 uses training incentives that favor thinner partnered calls while avoiding an equally large increase in reckless loners.
 It is designed to press scoring chances, find comeback calls, and challenge cautious opponents.

+Kyle only underwent a few generations of training.
+I pulled the plug after a few generations because it started regressing heavily.

 See [README_KYLE.md](README_KYLE.md) for profile notes, checkpoint fingerprint, and provenance summary.